M-Rafi919/LogIn-page-in-android/README.md

 # LogIn-page-in-android
-How to create LogIn Page In android studio using flutter and dart
+How to create LogIn Page with data validation In android studio using flutter and dart